turnkeylinux-apps/tkldev/docs/setup.rst

 B. Setup the build dependencies
 ===============================

-In the next version of TKLDev, this step happens automatically the first time TKLDev boots.
+In the next version of TKLDev, you can skip this step because it happens automatically on first boot.

 If it doesn't (e.g., we didn't have a working Internet connection) you'll be able to trigger it by running this command inside TKLDev as